 The most affordable car insurance providers in North Dakota for a driver with a speeding ticket and full coverage are:

 - USAA: $475 per year (only available for military members, veterans and their families)

 These two insurers also present the cheapest full coverage packages for drivers with clean records.

 Distracted driving resulted in 95 fatal North Dakota crashes in 2018.
 Driving while trying to look at your phone or change radio stations can result in many serious issues, making the high toll of distracted driving something every person should consider before getting behind the wheel.

 The amount of time a ticket impacts rates depends on the driver and the severity of their infringement.
 Drivers under a certain age automatically receive points on their license while others only receive points for certain infractions.
 First-time offenders may qualify to take a driving course that removes the points against their license.

-Cheapest Car Insurance Companies in ND for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

-Bad credit can affect your ability to pay low insurance rates, qualify for loans, and buy a house.
+Bad credit can affect your ability to pay low insurance rates, qualify for loans and buy a house.
 Fortunately, fixing your credit score can be easier than you think.
 It may take some time and dedication, but it can be done.

-Cheapest Car Insurance Companies in North Dakota for Seniors
+Average Car Insurance Rates for Seniors